Given I recently launched listifi, I thought it would be interesting to talk briefly about the listifi tech stack.

 There are some common choice in my list, in particular: typescript and react.
 I also opted to use a component library chakra-ui primarily because it made it easy to make CSS changes by using react component props.
 It also wasn't a massive library that tried to solve every design or UX problem users would come across.

-One potentially controversial choices was reaching for redux
+One potentially controversial choices was reaching for redux.
+It seems as of

-has fallen slightly out-of-favor and more people are migrating
+late redux has fallen slightly out-of-favor and more people are migrating

 towards react-specific libraries like recoil.
 I spent

-and ultimately decided it did not fit into my
+some time researching recoil and ultimately decided it did not fit into my

 personal design choices.
 In particular, I don't like how tightly coupled

-.
+recoil is to react.
 I find this tight coupling makes it an easier API to

 work with, but will inevitably lead to issues if I wanted to build a

 react-native mobile app or a CLI app.
-Since redux
+Since redux is framework agnostic,

 battle-tested, and using libraries like